What is the KidsRights Index?

 The scores for each domain are calculated as the mean of the scores on the underlying indicators.
 The scores are standardised between a minimum of 0.01 and a maximum of 1.
 If scores of indicators are missing then the domain score is calculated over the score of the remaining indicators.

 The total score of the KidsRights Index is calculated as the geometric mean of the scores on the five specific domains.
-In general, the geometric mean is used, instead of the arithmetic mean, because it makes it more difficult to compensate for low scores on specific domains.
+The geometric mean is used, instead of the arithmetic mean, because it makes it more difficult to compensate for low scores on specific domains.
 Compensation is not desired, because all children’s rights are considered important.
 An extremely low score in one area of children’s rights, for example on providing an ‘enabling environment for child rights’, can therefore not be compensated with a high score on for example ‘education’.

 Why are these 5 domains chosen?